numpy/numpy/doc/source/user/basics.interoperability.rst

 `PyTorch <https://pytorch.org/>`__ is an optimized tensor library for deep learning using GPUs and CPUs.
 PyTorch arrays are commonly called *tensors*.
-Tensors are similar to NumPy’s ndarrays, except that tensors can run on GPUs or other hardware accelerators.
+Tensors are similar to NumPy's ndarrays, except that tensors can run on GPUs or other hardware accelerators.
 In fact, tensors and NumPy arrays can often share the same underlying memory, eliminating the need to copy data.